Nerumir/writeups/forensics/writeups/Preferential Treatment/PreferentialTreatment.md

 Nous avons un fichier `.pcap` et une consigne
 > "We have an old Windows Server 2008 instance that we lost the password for.
 Can you see if you can find one in this packet capture?"

-J'ouvre le fichier gpnightmare.pcap avec wireshark, on voit des échanges sur différents protocoles.
+--> J'ouvre le fichier pcap avec wireshark, on voit des échanges sur différents protocoles.

 ![echanges](data/échanges.png)